-The morning, before going to class I had dressed myself in a jacket I had designed myself because my clothes work for me like a Talisman does for other people.
+The morning, I had dressed myself in a jacket I had designed myself.
 Linda noticed it at once.
 She was thrilled when she found out that I was German.
 Her grandmother came from Germany also being called Meyer.
-After she class we talked and she offered to me that I could assist her with her dresses in return she would love me to teach me about draping technique at her studio during my stay in New York.
+We talked and she offered to teach me about draping techniques.
 I still remember how happy I was taking the train home that evening.

 I loved when she talked about her friendship with Andy Warhol and the crazy times in his so called factory and those about Elaine, the owner of Elaine’s a very famous restaurant in the upper east side, for whom she had designed all her dresses.
 Once she even took me there for a dinner, an evening I will never forget.